Moving Windmills Project

 Building community.
 Empowering creative problem-solvers.

-Malawi is a young country — nearly 50% is under the age of 25.
+Malawi is a youthful country — nearly 50% is under the age of 25.

 %